Barbering Schools in Minnesota

 • Rolling perm rods

 After completing the exam, you should receive your test scores within five days.
 If you pass, the Board of Barber Examiners mails your registration certificate to you—you can also find your active license online.
-Those who haven’t passed the barbering exam receive detailed exam results and information regarding re-taking the test.
+Those who haven’t passed the barber exam receive detailed exam results and information regarding re-taking the test.

 Can I Apprentice as a Barber in Minnesota?